Staged Reading with Academy Award Nominee David Strathairn and Symposium Honor Jan Karski Centennial

 STAGED READING WITH ACADEMY AWARD NOMINEE DAVID STRATHAIRN AND SYMPOSIUM HONOR JAN KARSKI CENTENNIAL APRIL 24 AT GEORGETOWN

-World premiere work, collaboration of GU faculty, alumni, and current students celebrates the legacy of Karski, beloved late Georgetown Professor and Polish Underground Courier
+World premiere work, a collaboration of GU faculty, alumni, and current students, celebrate the legacy of Karski, beloved late Georgetown Professor and Polish Underground Courier

 In 1942, as the Nazis began mass deportations of Jews from occupied Warsaw to the death camps, Jan Karski, a courier for the Polish Underground, volunteered at great personal risk to carry an eyewitness report of the destruction of the Jewish people of Poland to the Free World.
 From the underground tracks of Polish resistance to the unimaginable despair of the Warsaw Ghetto and the Nazi camps, to the Oval Office and his decades as a beloved Georgetown Professor, this work explores and celebrates the complex life and legacy of a witness, spy, diplomat, hero, and teacher who overcame overwhelming odds to “shake the conscience of the world.”